Travel.State.Gov >

 Faith-Based Travelers: See our following webpages for details:

 Religious norms: Islamic ideals and beliefs in Mauritania encourage conservative dress and behavior.
 Mauritania recognizes Islam as the sole religion of its citizens and the state.
-Religious freedom is restricted and affronts against Islamic modesty and morals carry penalties which range from fines to the death penalty.
+Religious freedom is restricted and affronts against Islamic modesty and morals carry penalties such as fines.
 Participation in Christian gatherings and activities that have not been authorized by the Mauritanian government is illegal.
-Apostasy is punishable by death.
 Proselytizing in Mauritania is illegal and may lead to deportation, arrest, prosecution, or incarceration.

 Importation of alcohol and pork: Passengers caught attempting to bring alcoholic drinks or pork products into Nouakchott International Airport, including alcohol bought duty free on an inbound flight, may be subject to immediate fines, confiscation, and/or incarceration.

-LGBTI Travelers: There are no laws that protect lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons from discrimination.
-Under Mauritanian law, consensual same-sex sexual activity between men is punishable by death, and such activity between women is punishable by three months to two years in prison and a monetary fine.
-There are no organizations advocating for sexual orientation or gender-identity rights in the country.
+Lesbian, Gay, and Bisexual Travelers: There are no laws that protect persons from discrimination on the basis of sexual orientation.
+Under Mauritanian law, consensual same-sex sexual activity between men is criminalized and may be punishable by death, though the government has not enforced the death penalty in recent years.
+Consensual, same-sex sexual conduct between women is punishable by three months to two years in prison and a monetary fine.
+Other laws may be used to target persons based on real or perceived sexual orientation.

-Travelers Who Require Accessibility Assistance: While in Mauritania, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
-There are very few sidewalks or paved roads and few buildings are wheelchair accessible.
+Travelers With Disabilities: While in Mauritania, individuals with disabilities will find accessibility and accommodation very limited.
+There are very few sidewalks or paved roads, and few buildings are wheelchair accessible.

 Students: See our Students Abroad page and FBI travel tips.